Following on the theme from last week’s post, Pamela’s search for that enigmatic “something else” began early in her childhood.

 Apparently though, it was clear to Pamela that her parents were not supportive of her dreams:

-While reading the episode about young Pamela’s encounter with the Gypsies, a passage from Friend Monkey came back to mind:
+While reading the episode about young Pamela’s encounter with the Gypsies, a passage from Friend Monkey (another book written by Pamela L. Travers) came to mind:

 I am convinced that Pamela was talking about herself and of her parents.
-How conscious this link was for her will remain forever a mystery, no one ever asked her that question either.
+How conscious this link was for her when she wrote these lines will remain forever a mystery.

 The realization that this outer exploration might have been a road towards an inner place entered her mind only at the very end of her life.